Twenty20: Twenty20 World Cup

 Every two years an ICC World Twenty20 tournament is to take place, except in the event of an ICC Cricket World Cup being scheduled in the same year, in which case it will be held the year before.
 The first tournament was in 2007 in South Africa where India defeated Pakistan in the final.
 Two Associate teams had played in the first tournament, selected through the 2007 ICC World Cricket League Division One, a 50-over competition.
 In December 2007 it was decided to hold a qualifying tournament with a 20-over format to better prepare the teams.
 With six participants, two would qualify for the 2009 World Twenty20 and would each receive $250,000 in prize money.
 The second tournament was won by Pakistan, who beat Sri Lanka by eight wickets in England on 21 June 2009.
 The 2010 ICC World Twenty20 tournament was held in the West Indies in May 2010, where England defeated Australia by seven wickets.
 The 2012 ICC World Twenty20 was won by the West Indies, by defeating Sri Lanka at the finals.
 It was the first time in cricket history when a T20 World Cup tournament took place in an Asian country.
 The 2014 ICC World Twenty20 was won by Sri Lanka, by defeating India at the finals, where the tournament was held in Bangladesh.
 The 2016 ICC World Twenty20 was won by West Indies.
 In July 2020, the ICC announced that both the 2020 and 2021 editions had been postponed by one year due to the COVID-19 pandemic.

-In June 2021, the ICC expanded the Twenty20 World Cup from 16 to 20 teams starting from the 2024 edition onwards.
+Starting 2024, the ICC expanded the Twenty20 World Cup from 16 to 20 teams.

+India won the 2024 T20 WC, which marked the last T20 campaign for Virat Kohli and Rohit Sharma.
+In the 2026 Men's T20 World Cup, India defeated New Zealand in the final, thus becoming the only team to win back-to-back T20 World Cups (2024 and 2026), and a record three titles in the T20 World Cup.